GetSure

 AAA allows you to easily see your premium rate for different term length and coverage combinations.

 To change the term length, click on one of the four options at the bottom (10, 15, 20, or 30 years).
-And to adjust the coverage amount, use the slider.
+To adjust the coverage amount, use the slider.

 AAA Burial Insurance FAQs

-AAA Life sells both term and whole life insurance.
+AAA Life sells both term and whole life insurance, in a similar approach to how GTL’s simplified issue policies are structured.
 AAA sells a “simplified issue” policy for those who want an instant decision and a traditional, fully-underwritten policy for term insurance.
 AAA has sold guaranteed and simplified issue policies for its whole life.

 AAA Life’s reputation is a mixed bag.
 On the one hand, it is a subsidiary of Triple-A, one of the most trusted organizations in America.
 On the other hand, it’s difficult to find customer reviews.
 While the Company has an A+ rating from the Better Business Bureau, all six reviews on their site give AAA 1 star (out of 5).